Director

 Chae Eun Bang

-Chaeeun studied political science and international relations, with a particular focus on European integration and how supranational institutions shape policy and cooperation.
+Chaeeun studied political science and international relations.
 As a lab manager, she bridges administrative operations and research support, facilitating smooth and effective collaboration across teams.

 Mina Kim